Hello, welcome to the world of magic, angels, and spells. We are sharing wild magic table 5e today, so let’s start the topic.

 According to the world-building of the game, your wild magic comes from the wild forces of chaos that exist beyond the boundaries of the ordered realm of creation.

 Hence these magical forces can reward you with destructive powers in the game but also make you worthy of defending and protecting yourself and your vision.
-This is exactly where the wild magic table 5E comes in.

 As an accessor of the wild magic surge, you must have chosen the sorcerous origin.
 A saucer has wild magic powers if they were exposed to some raw magic or had been blessed by a powerful creature in the game.